GREENHOUSE & OUTDOOR COCA CULTIVATION

 As far as I can tell nobody has been successful at removing or slowing the decay (anyone used nitrogen?) of the fruity shell or otherwise making Coca seed viable beyond 2-3 weeks, although a simple, slow air-drying process out of the direct sun seems to have worked very well for old-time growers.
 (This is described in detail on the Coca Handbook).
-So even a very modest-scale grower in, for example, the Western US, would have to have a very dependable source of at least several hundred viable seeds from the Andes to get started – no small task, to be sure.
+So even a very modest-scale grower in, for example, the Western US, would have to have a very dependable source of at least several dozen viable seeds from the Andes to get started – no small task, to be sure.
 Any internet source would have to be carefully evaluated – there is a good chance that it might be either a con or a sting.

-Then there are cuttings, which work great according to all the historical accounts.
+The other option for growers is cuttings, which work great according to all the historical accounts.
 Traditional Coca growers use this technique when they expect to plant only a few crops of Coca in a patch, because Coca plants grown from cuttings are sterile.
 (Again – all covered in the Coca Handbook.)
 Coca growers who plant from cuttings simply take a cutting with leaf bud activity and plant it in the shade by sticking it into a prepared soil bed.
 Nothing fancy – just good moist soil shaded from direct sun.
 And it’s easy to get growing plants from cuttings – Coca growers using this technique reportedly have a 75% or greater success rate.

-Getting viable cuttings anywhere outside of Peru/Bolivia is also a major obstacle facing anyone thinking of growing a Coca garden because cuttings don’t travel well if they dry out, and ideally they go directly from being cut to being planted anyway.
+Getting viable cuttings anywhere outside of Peru/Bolivia is also a major obstacle facing anyone thinking of growing a Coca garden because cuttings don’t travel well if they dry out, and ideally they go directly from being cut to the rooting medium anyway.
 Of course a country like Colombia could decide to get smart, but they are far too dependent on – you might even say addicted to – US “AID”.

 The other side to this problem is that as just mentioned plants from cuttings are sterile (no seeds) so the grower will have to get fresh cuttings annually or keep cloning existing plants – which will lead to genetic exhaustion pretty quickly.
 That means, importantly, that leaf production will fall and ultimately the plants will die off.